xpack-dev-tools/riscv-none-elf-gcc-xpack/README-MAINTAINER.md

 xpm run docker-build-develop --config linux-arm -C ~/Work/xpack-dev-tools/riscv-none-elf-gcc-xpack.git
 ```

-About 4h51 later, the output of the build script is a compressed
+About 362 minutes (6h02) later, the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console